KxSystems/ldap/README.md

 Returns a dict consisting of

-- ReturnCode - integer TODO
+- ReturnCode - integer.
+See error code reference within this document
 - Entries - table consisting of DNs and Attributes.
 Attribute forms a dictionary, were each attribute may contain one or more values.
 - Referrals - list of strings providing the referrals that can be searched to gain access to the required info (if server supports referrals)